teamworktf/website_api/COMMUNITY-QUICKPLAY.md

 ## Get serverlist from a community provider

-Get live serverlist from a community provider (updated every 5 minutes).
+Get the list of gameservers we can reach from a community provider (updated every 5 minutes).

 ```
 https://teamwork.tf/api/v1/community/provider/{slug}/servers?key=YOUR_API_KEY